comunica/comunica/packages/actor-rdf-serialize-jsonld/README.md

 ### Config Parameters

-* `cbqo:carsjl:Actor/RdfSerialize/JsonLd/jsonStringifyIndentSpaces`: An optional parameter to indicate with how many spaces JSON should be indented, defaults to `2`.
+* `args_jsonStringifyIndentSpaces`: An optional parameter to indicate with how many spaces JSON should be indented, defaults to `2`.
-* `caam:Actor/AbstractMediaTypedFixed/priorityScale`: An optional priority for this serializer, used for content negotiation, defaults to `1`.
+* `args_priorityScale`: An optional priority for this serializer, used for content negotiation, defaults to `1`.